rackerlabs/rackspace-how-to/content/cloud-servers/using-server-logs.md

 ### Apache error logs

-If you're running Apache as your web server and your website isn't loading correctly, you might want to review the Apache error logs.
+If you're running Apache&reg; as your web server and your website isn't loading correctly, you might want to review the Apache error logs.
 You can find Apache error logs at the following locations:

 - CentOS: **/var/log/httpd/**
-- Ubuntu: **/var/log/apache2/**
+- Ubuntu&reg;: **/var/log/apache2/**

 Apache server logs show you any errors that your site is experiencing.
 To identify errors within the logs, look for the `Error` label.
 To identify